robrant/ansible-role-pi-serial-gps/README.md

 # About

 Ansible role to configure a Raspberry Pi to connect to a GPS device over serial.
+It also installs the [`gps3` python binding](https://pypi.python.org/pypi/gps3/).

 # Dependencies